Accounting for Pedestrian Safety and Accessibility in Construction Zones

 Ignorance Does Not Excuse Negligence

 While a contractor may not feel responsible if a pedestrian glued to their phone screen trips and falls in their work zone, it is nevertheless a contractor’s duty to familiarize themselves with proper safety procedures to ensure pedestrian safety.
 A construction firm that fails to follow the above standards could be held liable for a pedestrian’s injury.
 State and federal laws regarding jobsite safety are complex and constantly changing, but this does not excuse a construction firm from responsibility in the event of an injury.
-If a pedestrian or worker is ever injured on your jobsite, immediately consult with a Naples contractor lawyer at Cotney Construction Law.
+If a pedestrian or worker is ever injured on your jobsite, immediately consult with a Naples contractor lawyer at Cotney Attorneys & Consultants.